NGC 6951: Active nucleus

+Circumnuclear ring

 Around the nucleus of NGC 6951 has been observed a star formation ring with a radius of 5 arcseconds.
 It also emits radio waves.
 The total gas mass at and inside the ring is estimated to be 3×10^8 M_solar.
 Inside the ring is detected a spiral-like structure, with two spiral arms, that extends up to 0.5 arcseconds from the nucleus, while no inner bar was detected in the images obtained by Hubble Space Telescope.
 The central part of the nuclear area contains red supergiant stars.
 The ring is complete and features H II regions.
 It is characterised by a gradient in stellar population ages, with the younger stars being a few million years old while the older are more than a hundred million years old.

 The stars in the ring form star clusters with masses between ×10^4 and ×10^6.8 M_solar.
 Although there have been observed clusters with ages as little as 4 million years or over one billion years, the star clusters predominantly have intermediate ages, with average ages of 200–300 million years, and are massive.
 Based on the ages of the clusters it is suggested that the most intense star formation in the ring took place 800 million years ago, then lowered, only to increase again 400 million years ago.